hanabi/hanabi.github.io/README.md

 * However, if high tempo is needed, a player can consider intentionally *Stomping* on a *Layered Finesse* in order to "speed up" the play of a specific card that leads into other players hands.
 * One complicating factor of the *Speed-up Clue* is how to differentiate it from a more-ordinary *Fix Clue*.
 In other words, after the clued card is played, on their next turn, should the player go back and blind-play the other cards?
 If it was a *Speed-up Clue*, they should.
 If it was a *Fix Clue*, they should not.
 * The key lies in the context of the clue:
-  * Would another player have tried to blind play something before the potential *Fix Clue* was given?
+  * Would another player have tried to blind-play something before the potential *Fix Clue* was given?
 If yes, then it is not a *Fix Clue*, and it is a *Speed-up Clue*.
   * Was it possible to take an equivalent line where a *Fix Clue* would not be needed?
 (In terms of the same number of clues, and no risk of discarding critical/playable cards.)
 If yes, it is not a *Speed-up Clue*.

 ### The Layered Jump